Martamm13/Pandas-projects/Food-Marketing-Data-Analysis/README.md

 # Food Marketing Data Analysis

-The food marketing project analyzed purchase data to understand the relationships between different types of purchases and demographics.
-It involved summarizing total purchases, visualizing spending patterns with bar plots, and exploring overall spending trends.
-The project used various plots to uncover insights into customer behavior and spending patterns.
+In this project, I looked at purchase data to see how spending varies across different demographics.
+I summed up total purchases, used bar plots to spot patterns, and explored overall trends to understand customer behavior better.